Edo Maajka: Debut album (2001–04)

-Second album (2004-06)
+Second album (2004–06)

 In April 2004, he released his second album No Sikiriki.
 On day one, the album sold 5,000 copies.
 He toured until the end of the year to promote his second album.
-In 2005, Osmić toured the US and Canada, visiting cities including Toronto, St. Louis, New York, Atlanta and Detroit, first time a Bosnian hip hop star has toured North America.
+In 2005, Osmić toured the US and Canada, visiting cities including Toronto, St. Louis, New York, Atlanta and Detroit, first time a Bosnian hip hop star was touring North America.

-Third album (2006-08)
+Third album (2006–08)

 Recording of songs for the third studio album Stig'o Ćumur (Coal's Arrived) started in August 2005, and the album was released in March 2006.
 The first single was "To mora da je ljubav" (It Must Be Love) featuring Remi from Elemental), for which he shot the music video in Sarajevo.
 He started the promotion of his third album at the end of March, the day his album was released.

 In January 2007, Osmić 's single "Bomba" was featured in an episode of the TV series Sleeper Cell.
 In the summer of 2007, Maajka and his band decided to part, but remained good friends.

-Fourth album (2008-12)
+Fourth album (2008–12)

 His fourth album was released on 25 March 2008.
 The album's name was changed from Sjeti Se to Idemo Dalje.
 In December 2008 the album received the name Balkansko a naše.
-At the beginning of June he announced that he created a new band called TRNOKOP and the band premiered at the Rokajfest.
+At the beginning of June he announced that he had created a new band called TRNOKOP and the band premiered at the Rokajfest.

 At the end of 2008, "Balkansko a Nase" came at number 36 of the year's top albums.

 In June 2010, he released his best off album Spomen ploča 2002-2009, but he redid the album with his newly formed band, where they would use band instruments as the music and softer vocals.

 Osmić was also featured as a judge and performer in the first Red Bull MC Battle that was held in Sarajevo, Bosnia on 23 April 2010.
 The next year, he was the host for the Bosnian Red Bull MC Battle 2011.

-Fifth album (2012-18)
+Fifth album (2012–18)

 Osmić's fifth studio album, Štrajk mozga, was released in April 2012.
 The first single was Imaš li ti šta para, followed by the first music video and second single Panika, released on 26 December 2011.
 The third single was Džigera beat, followed by the fourth single and second music video "Facebook", released on 19 November 2012.
 The director Filip Filkovic Philatz, who directed both music videos, described the video being a sequel to "Panika" because it is set in the same universe, and is second part of the music video trilogy from the "Štrajk Mozga" album.